Revenue Assumptions

 - What is the level of sales you can make from each client?

-- Any particular months where you acquire or lose more customers than other months?
+– Are there any particular months where you acquire or lose more customers than other months?

 You can also analyze how much marketing budget to allocate to gain customers or increase the number of visitors for the particular business.

-We at Oak Business Consultant have helped many clients to build their financial models for their start-up or expand their existing business with revenue assumptions according to the business nature.
-Here we will enable you to look at one of the models that we made.
+We at Oak Business Consultant have helped many clients build their financial models for their start-ups or expand their existing businesses with revenue assumptions according to the business nature.
+Here, we will enable you to look at one of the models that we made.

 You can look at the marketing budget allocated each month and the expected number of customers we can gain within that particular budget.
 Each year is different, so you figure out and list any changing circumstances that can affect your sales.
 These changes – known as the sales forecast assumptions – form the basis of your projection.